Why Is Your Cat Peeing in the Laundry Basket? 9 Possible Reasons

 1. Their Litter Box Smells Bad

 Just like humans, no one wants to use a bathroom that is stinky, even if it’s their own fault!
 If your cat’s waste is particularly smelly, this could cause them to seek out other fresher places to use the bathroom, and your laundry basket could be a top contender.
-Be sure to scoop the litter box multiple times a day and experiment with different types of litters to find one that blocks the most odor.
+Be sure to scoop the litter box multiple times a day and experiment with different types of litter to find one that blocks the most odor.
 You can also try odor-neutralizing litter additives like baking soda.

 2. They Don’t Like the Texture of Their Litter